 Should you find signs of crevice corrosion, your course of action will depend on what is corroded and how serious the corrosion is.
 Regular, freshwater rinses, and keeping stainless steel micro-polished and passivated with citric acid can help prevent crevice corrosion, but some stainless-steel failures are often impossible to detect until it is too late.
 When in doubt, seek out the opinion of a local rigger.
 If you have recently purchased a used or new boat, having a rigger go over the rig, top-to-bottom can be worth the expense.
 It is a lot easier (and cheaper) to replace a suspect chainplate than deal with a broken mast at sea.

-Look for our report on passivating stainless steel in the upcoming July 2020 issue.
+Also look for our report on passivating stainless steel in the July 2020 issue.
 If you have a stainless-steel failure to report, email us at firstname.lastname@example.org.